JonathanDelaney/TryTrickThatThough/README.md

 - Gitpod was the IDE used to code the website.
 - AdobeXd for the design of the mockups.
-- Vectr to edit images for free.
+- Vectr to edit images.
 - TnyJPG to compress images.
 - Googles Fonts
 - Git